Kim Jung-hwan (fencer): Career

+Post-retirement

+Kim retired after the 2023-24 season and became a commentator covering both international and domestic competitions.
+He joined former teammate Kim Jun-ho as the commentators alongside veteran sportscaster Choi Seung-don for both the men's and women's sabre events at the 2024 Summer Olympics.

+In August 2026, Kim joined the faculty at his alma mater Korea National Sport University as a full-time lecturer.

 Personal life

 Kim married Byun Jung-eun in September 2020.
 Their son Ro-yi was born in April 2022.

 Kim earned a master's degree in sports industry studies at Kookmin University.
-He is pursuing doctoral studies at Kyonggi University.
+He completed his doctoral studies at Kyonggi University in 2025.